 As our first stop on the South American leg of the tour, we were very excited to touch down in Santiago.
 We were suffering a little as the result of a 16 hour time difference between NZ and Chile (meaning we landed before we left, despite an 11 hour flight) but were determined to press on regardless and make the most of our few days in the capital.

-We were staying in the Barrio Brasil, the artsy (cheap) district, and on our first day we kept our explorations within that neighbourhood.
+the Barrio Brasil, the artsy (cheap) district, and on our first day we kept our explorations within that neighbourhood.
 Starving after the long flight, we grabbed empañadas for lunch – deliciously hot, although with surprise fillings including an olive and a slice of hard boiled egg.
 From there we ventured on to the newly-opened Human Rights Museum, which documents the period between Pinochet's coup in 1973 and his eventual defeat in 1990's first democratic elections in years.
 During this time, more than 3,200 people, including many children, were killed or disappeared and over 28,000 people were arrested, many of whom were tortured until they agreed to all manner of 'war crimes.'
 Over 1500 of these people are still missing, with no answers forthcoming as to their whereabouts.
 The floor to ceiling montage of their photos was very moving and served as a stark reminder of Chile's relatively recent dark past.

 On a lighter note, the next day dawned bright and sunny and so we headed into the city centre proper to explore.
 As we wandered around the main squares, Plaza de Armas and Plaza de la Libertad, we were struck by how familiar and strangely European it felt: surrounded by ornate buildings and statues of figures on horseback, we could easily have been in Madrid, Paris or Rome.
 Except perhaps for the Chilean flags adorning EVERYTHING, ready for the Bicentennial celebrations of the founding of the country on the 18th September.
 This was a pretty big deal – 5 days of national holiday were planned to mark the occasion, and there was a really festive atmosphere in the capital in the days leading up to the big day.